Jemomo123/Futures-market-scanner-/INSTALL.md

 streamlit run crypto_scanner.py
 ```

-Browser opens automatically!
+Browser opens automatically with the scanner!

-If not, manually go to: `http://localhost:8501`
+If browser doesn't open, go to: `http://localhost:8501`

 ---